encord-team/encord-active/docs/docs/cli.md

 Usage: encord-active quickstart [OPTIONS]

 Options:
- --target   -t  DIRECTORY  Path of the projects you would like to visualise
+ --target   -t  DIRECTORY  Path of the projects you would like to visualize
 ```

 ## `init`